 Michael O’Shaughnessy MA, Head of Languages (French and Spanish)

 Ann Kilfeather BA, HDipEd (Spanish and French)

-Tristan Clarke BA, PGDipEd (French)
+Tristan Clarke BA, PGDipEd (French, currently on career break)

 The department aims to provide learning that motivates, inspires and challenges, whilst at the same time increasing self-esteem and building linguistic confidence.
 We aim to enable pupils to express themselves with confidence and flair both in speaking and writing.
 We also attach great importance to the accurate use of language and a clear understanding of grammatical concepts, without which creativity is stifled.
 We aim to transmit our love of languages (and the cultures to which they belong) and make pupils want to continue discovering languages in one form or another after leaving St Columba’s College.